-Impact is the sense one gets upon viewing an image for the first time.
-Compelling IMPACT images evoke laughter, sadness, anger, pride, wonder or another intense emotion.
-(Max Points: 15) There can be impact in any of these twelve elements.
-CREATIVITY Creativity is the original, fresh, and external expression of the imagination of the (Max Points: 15) maker by using the medium to convey an idea, message or thought.
-Technical is the quality of the image itself as it is presented for viewing, which TECHNICAL EXCELLENCE includes the following aspects: (Max Points: 25) allowable amounts of retouching and adjustments (removal of red eye, cropping, minor straightening) sharpness and and correct color balance. lighting, which includes the use and control of light.
+INADACT Impact is the sense one gets upon viewing an image for the first time.
+IMPACT Compelling images evoke laughter, sadness, anger, pride, wonder or (Max Points: 15) another intense emotion.
+There can be impact in any of these twelve elements.
+CREATIVITY Creativity is the original, fresh, and external expression of the imagination (Max Points: 15) of the maker by using the medium to convey an idea, message or thought.
+Technical is the quality of the image itself as it is presented for viewing, TECHNICAL EXCELLENCE which includes the following aspects: (Max Points: 25) allowable amounts of retouching and adjustments (removal of red eye, cropping, minor straightening) sharpness and and correct color balance. lighting, which includes the use and control of light.
 The use of lighting whether natural or man-made and its proper use to enhance the image.
 Posing and capturing of the image Composition is important to the design of an image, bringing all of the visual COMPOSITION elements together in concert to express the purpose of the image.
 Proper (Max Points: 20) composition holds the viewer in the image and prompts the viewer to look where the creator intends.
 Effective composition can be pleasing or disturbing, depending on the intent of the image maker.
-SUBJECT MATTER Subject Matter should always be appropriate to the story being told (i.e. category (Max Points: 15) the photo is entered into) in an image.
+SUBJECT MATTER Subject Matter should always be appropriate to the story being told (i.e. (Max Points: 15) category the photo is entered into) in an image.
 Subject matter also includes the center of interest for the photograph or where the maker wants the viewer to stop and they view the image.
 STORY TELLING Story Telling refers to the image's ability to evoke imagination.
-One beautiful thing (Max Points: 10) about art is that each viewer might collect his own message or read her own story in an image.
+One (Max Points: 10) beautiful thing about art is that each viewer might collect his own message , or read her own story in an image.
+1